>

 ; trad.]

 A.L.
-Lloyd sang the shanty Doodle Let Me Go (Yaller Girls) live at the Top Lock Folk Club, Runcorn, on 5 November 1972.
+Lloyd sang Doodle Let Me Go (Yaller Girls) live at the Top Lock Folk Club, Runcorn, on 5 November 1972.
 This concert was published in 2010 on the Fellside CD An Evening With A.L.
 Lloyd.
-Paul Adams commented in the sleeve notes:
+Paul Adams noted:

 Bert's version seems to be based on that communicated to R.R.
 Terry by Harding ‘The Barbarian’—a black seaman from Barbados noted as “a fine shanty-man and first-rate seaman”.